Best Psychology PhD Programs

 University of North Carolina at Chapel Hill

-Courses cover topics like addiction science and advanced family theory and research.
+Courses cover topics like addiction science, advanced family theory and research, and cognitive aging.
 Students also complete a child and adolescent practicum.
-Ph.D. candidates must pass written and oral exams and complete a dissertation.
+Ph.D. candidates must pass written and oral exams and complete a dissertation and oral defense.
 They must also conduct research during each year of enrollment.

 University of South Florida

-The program offers specializations in many areas.
-These include organizational consultation, pediatric school psychology, school-based mental health services, and intervention.
+The program offers specializations in areas like organizational consultation, pediatric school psychology, school-based mental health services, and intervention.
 Learners can also design their own specialization.

-Students must meet program requirements in research competencies.
-Other requirements are in psychological foundations, consultation/intervention/problem-solving, and professional practice.
-The curriculum includes courses like biological bases of behavior and research design.
+Students must meet program requirements in research competencies, psychological foundations, consultation/intervention/problem-solving, and professional practice.
+The curriculum includes courses like biological bases of behavior, advanced behavioral interventions, and research design.
 The Ph.D. also requires a dissertation and an internship.

-The University of South Florida is regionally accredited by SASCOC.
-The Ph.D. in school psychology is accredited by the American Psychological Association.
-It is also accredited by the National Association of School Psychologists.
+The University of South Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The Ph.D. in school psychology is fully accredited by the American Psychological Association and the National Association of School Psychologists.

 University of Utah